 - Deputy Director, Science

-- Assistant Professor, Department of Global Health, Academic Medical Center, University of Amsterdam
+- Assistant Professor, Department of Global Health, Amsterdam UMC, University of Amsterdam

 - Professor of Public and Population Health, Faculty of Medicine, McGill University, Canada

 - Honorary Professor, Faculty of Epidemiology and Population Health, London School of Hygiene and Tropical Medicine, United Kingdom

 Dr. Catherine Hankins BA (Hons) & MD (Calgary), MSc (London, UK), PhD (Amsterdam), FRCPC (Community Medicine) was Chief Scientific Adviser to UNAIDS in Geneva during 2002-2012.
 She led the scientific knowledge translation team focused on ensuring ethical and participatory biomedical HIV prevention trial conduct, convening mathematical modelling teams, and supporting country implementation of proven biomedical HIV prevention modalities.
 Currently, she chairs the Scientific Advisory Committee of the European and Developing Countries Clinical Trials Partnership and the Scientific Advisory Group of the USA National Institutes of Health HIV Prevention Trials Network.
 She is a Good Participatory Practice (GPP) Advisory Committee member for the USAID-funded Coalition to Accelerate and Support Prevention Research (CASPR).
 She is a trustee of the HIV Research Trust that awards short-term scholarships to early and mid-career health professionals in resource-limited settings and a member of the Organising Committee for the annual Netherlands NCHIV.
 She was the Lead Rapporteur for Implementation Science at the International AIDS Society (IAS) 2017 conference in Paris and is Track D co-chair (Social and Political Research, Law, Policy, and Human Rights) for Amsterdam’s IAS 2018.